ngrok/ngrok-docs/docs/guides/authn-with-ngrok.md

 ## HTTP Basic Authentication {#basic}

 Basic Authentication is a simple authentication mechanism built into the HTTP protocol.
-To access an app protected by Basic Authentication the user must provide a username and password.
+To access an application protected by Basic Authentication the user must provide credentials in the form of a authorization basic header for every request.

+### Command line configuration

-By adding the `--basic-auth` flag to your ngrok tunnel you enforce the very basic access control to your application without changing anything in your application.
-The credential you pass as value to this flag can be used by the end-user to log into the app through ngrok.
+By adding the `--basic-auth` flag to your ngrok tunnel you enforce this access control mechanism to your application without changing anything in your application.
+The credential you pass as value to this flag can be used by the end-user to access the application resources through ngrok.

 For example:
 ```bash